chengtie/menhir-error-recovery/README.md

 - try to parse a formula input
 - based on the state of the occurred error, print error messages with precise locations
 - try to complete AST with fake tokens
-- Continue to end of the input
+- continue to end of the input
-- Output a recovered AST and all the error messages
+- output a recovered AST and all the error messages

 For the demo: